 Guo Zhengyang

+Advisor: Iino Yuichi

 Abstract

 Chemical mutagenesis is widely used in a forward genetics approach in model animals.
 Collecting mutants from numbers of mutagenized animals based on a particular phenotype is a relatively high-throughput process.
 However, mapping and eventually characterizing the responsible mutation(s) on the genome are labor-intensive if using conventional approaches such as SNP-based mapping.
 Whole genome sequencing (WGS) is a reliable tool for analyzing the genetic variations after mutagenesis.
 With this technique, several strategies that facilitate mapping mutations on a restricted region of the chromosome have been developed, but it remains challenging to efficiently determine candidate genes for further analyses.
-In this article, with a new developed pipeline, an ethyl methane sulfonate (EMS)-induced mutation probability map of C. elegans, which provide a precise prediction of mutation probability of each genomic position, was made by analyzing correlations between the propensity of EMS-induced mutations and features of each nucleotide on the genome such as adjacent sequences and the properties of epigenetic analysis.
-Analyzing WGS data sets of some large-scale screening with this map precisely predicted the mutation rate of each gene and successfully identified casual nucleotide changes.
+In this article, with a newly developed pipeline, an ethyl methane sulfonate (EMS)-induced mutation probability map of C. elegans was made by analyzing correlations between the propensity of EMS-induced mutations and features of each nucleotide on the genome such as adjacent sequences and the properties of DNA-binding protein analysis.
+It will provide a precise prediction of the mutation probability of each genomic position.
+Analyzing WGS data sets of several large-scale screens with this map precisely predicted the mutation rate of each gene and successfully identified casual nucleotide changes.
 This approach would provide a unique opportunity to facilitate identification of valuable mutations in genetic screens.

 Introduction

-Genome-wide chemical mutagenesis is widely applied in a forward genetics approach in many model animals, through which we can gain a deeper insight into gene functions and interactions.
+Genome-wide chemical mutagenesis is widely applied in a forward genetics approach in many model organisms, through which we can gain a deeper insight into gene functions and interactions.
 Ethyl methane sulfonate (EMS) is thought to induce the ‘G/C’ to ‘A/T’ transition on a genome-wide scale, making it a common mutagen applied in forward and reverse genetic screening.
-Generally, mutagenesis is a high-throughput procedure, especially when using model animals with high reproduction rates, such as bacteria, yeast, and nematodes.
+Generally, mutagenesis is a high-throughput procedure, especially when using model organisms with high reproduction rates, such as plants, bacteria, yeast, and nematodes.